xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 # Developer info

-This page documents the prerequisites and procedures used during the development of the **xPack C/C++ Managed Build** VSCode extension.
+This page documents the prerequisites and procedures used during the development of the VS Code **xPack C/C++ Managed Build** extension.

-This project is written in TypeScript, as recommended for VSCode extensions.
+This project is written in TypeScript, as recommended for VS Code extensions.

 ## Prerequisites